 Clinical trials have shown that the developed application allows analyzing brain CT scans on average 7 times faster.

 The project was implemented as part of a cooperation agreement between SPC RAS and NMIC named after Almazov.
-In the future, the use of a neural network for evaluating CT scans will be introduced into medical practice.
+In the future, the use of a neural network for assessing CT scans will be introduced into medical practice.

 Earlier www1.ru reported that Russia is planning to detect strokes using AI.